jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 ### 69ZZO Contamination of raw water or pollution of water supply
 (1) Every person commits an offence who does any act likely to contaminate any raw water or pollute any drinking water, knowing that the act is likely to contaminate or pollute that water, or being reckless as to the consequences of that act.
-(2) Every person who commits an offence under subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $200,000, or both.
+(2) Every person who commits an offence under subsection (1) is liable on conviction to imprisonment for a term not exceeding 5 years, or to a fine not exceeding $200,000, or both.

 ### 69ZZP Local authority may be required to warn users of self-supplied building water supplies about contamination
 (1) A medical officer of health who believes that a source of water for a drinking-water supply is contaminated in a way that affects or is likely to affect self-supplied building water supplies provided from that source may issue a notice to the territorial authority or regional council responsible for the area to which water is supplied from that source, or to both.